-A recent shock and awe campaign conducted by the Federal Trade Commission (FTC) has put affiliate marketers on notice.
+A shock and awe campaign conducted by the Federal Trade Commission (FTC) put affiliate marketers on notice.
 It appears the FTC is taking a bottom-up approach by litigating against acai berry affiliate marketers before going after product manufacturers.

 FTC Slams 10 Acai Affiliate Marketers With A Claim

 The FTC filed complaints, in a U.S. district court, against ten affiliate marketers, for allegedly using deceptive marketing practices to advertise the effects of acai berry products for rapid weight loss.
 The FTC sought to freeze the assets of the accused.

 “False and Unsubstantiated Claims” At The Root Of Acai Weight Loss Claims